 Most professional writers use a combination of a few of these streams to make money writing.
 Pick the ones that appeal the most to you and build your writing career.

-Books are the most obvious way to bring in an income from your writing.
+Books are the most obvious way to get paid to write.
 But most people don’t realize that there are several avenues you could take to make money from your books.

 1. Traditional Book Advance